Bing-su/adetailer/README.md

 You can use the ControlNet extension if you have ControlNet installed and ControlNet models.

-Support `inpaint, scribble, lineart, openpose, tile` controlnet models.
+Support `inpaint, scribble, lineart, openpose, tile, depth` controlnet models.
 Once you choose a model, the preprocessor is set automatically.
 It works separately from the model set by the Controlnet extension.

+If you select `Passthrough`, the controlnet settings you set outside of ADetailer will be used.

 ## Advanced Options